 The 1950s was a vital decade for Rolex.
-It was the era where the brand doubled-down on the concept of the tool watch, bringing us models such as the Rolex Submariner for scuba divers exploring the ocean depths, the GMT-Master for transatlantic pilots crossing different time zones, and the Milgauss for scientists and engineers working in proximity of strong electromagnetic fields.
+It was the era where the brand doubled-down on the concept of the tool watch, bringing us models such as the Rolex Submariner watch for scuba divers exploring the ocean depths, the GMT-Master for transatlantic pilots crossing different time zones, and the Milgauss for scientists and engineers working in proximity of strong electromagnetic fields.

 But the series that most readily springs to mind when you think of Rolex in the 1950s will always be the Submariner.
-Launched in 1953, by the end of the decade it was already into its ninth reference, with several of the earliest models having overlapping production runs, sometimes lasting for less than a year and yielding tiny quantities.
+Launched in 1953, by the end of the decade it was already onto its ninth reference, with several of the earliest models having overlapping production runs, sometimes lasting for less than a year and yielding tiny quantities.
 It was a period of relentless testing, evaluating, and incremental evolutionary steps, with upgrades both minimal and major, all in Rolex’s pursuit of creating the ultimate dive watch.

 Rolex Submariner Reference 5512

 - Materials: Stainless Steel

 - Bezel: Bidirectional, Black Aluminum Insert w/ 60-Minute Scale

 - Movement: Caliber 1530, Caliber 1560, or Caliber 1570

 - Water Resistance: 200 Meters / 660 Feet